Diary of a Network Geek

 Nomad Mobile Research

-Filed under: Criticism, Marginalia, and Notes,Deep Thoughts,Geek Work,Novell — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 6:58 am for you boring, normal people.
+Filed under: Criticism, Marginalia, and Notes,Deep Thoughts,Geek Work,Novell — Posted by the Network Geek during the Hour of the Hare which is terribly early in the morning or 6:58 am for you boring, normal people.

 Time to brush up your security skills!